alovajs/alova/README.md

 ```
 > ⚠️Note: Request success can be normal function and asynchronous function.

-### Create request method object
+### Create request method instance
-In `alova`, each request corresponds to a method object representation, which describes the url, request header, request parameters, and request behavior parameters such as response data processing, cache processing data, etc., and it does not actually send a request.
-The creation of the `Method` object is also similar to the `axios` request sending function.
+In `alova`, each request corresponds to a method instance representation, which describes the url, request header, request parameters, and request behavior parameters such as response data processing, cache processing data, etc., and it does not actually send a request.
+The creation of the `Method` instance is also similar to the `axios` request sending function.
-Let's first create a `Method` object that gets the todo list, probably like this
+Let's first create a `Method` instance that gets the todo list, probably like this

 ```javascript
 // Create a Get object that describes the information of a Get request